clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/structure-formatting.rst

 understand the content more effectively.
 This document describes our organization and formatting guidelines.

+Refer to :ref:`writing-guide` to learn how we keep our documents clear and concise.

 .. contents:: :local:
    :depth: 1

-Refer to :ref:`writing-guide` to learn how we keep our documents clear and concise.

 Markup
 ******

 Our documentation is written in the reStructuredText markup language, using Sphinx roles and directives.
 We use Sphinx to generate the final documentation.
-You can read more about reStructuredText and Sphinx on their respective websites:
+You can read more about reStructuredText and Sphinx on their respective
+websites:

 * `Sphinx documentation`_
 * `reStructuredText Primer`_

 You can view the content directly in the .rst markup files, or you can generate the HTML content by installing and running the documentation locally.
 To run the documentation locally, follow the instructions found in the `documentation repository`_ README.

 New pages
 =========

 There are a few additional steps to consider when adding a new page to the documentation.
 First, identify where your new page should be located within the existing `Documentation organization`_.
 Second, make sure the new page is picked up in the Sphinx build and easily linkable from other content.

 Each page must be included in a `Sphinx toctree`_ in order to be included in the documentation content tree.
 Typically, pages are added to the section landing page toctree.

-For example, the "Documentation contribution guidelines" page toctree looks like:
+For example, the :ref:`collaboration` page toctree looks like:

   .. code-block:: rest